-Among the important facts: There are now almost 3 million breast cancer survivors in the United States.
+Among little known facts about breast cancer: There are now almost 3 million breast cancer survivors in the United States.

 One in eight American women will be diagnosed with breast cancer in her lifetime.

 YOU MIGHT ALSO LIKE: When Can You Stop Having Mammograms?

 In about 60 percent of these cases, the cancer is detected before it has spread beyond the breast.
 Close to 100 percent — actually, 98.6 percent — of these women have not died five years later.
 But if the cancer has spread beyond the lymph nodes when it is discovered, the five-year survival rate drops to 25.9 percent.

 In the United States today, there are more than 2.9 million breast cancer survivors — the largest group of cancer survivors.